A universal scheme for robust self-testing in the prepare-and-measure scenario: Introduction

 In this work we propose a simple analytical method allowing to certify overlaps between preparations of arbitrary pure states and arbitrary projective measurements in \emph{qudit} systems.
 The scheme relies on establishing perfect correlations between preparation states and outcomes of suitably-chosen projective measurements.
 The method is universally applicable and robust to experimental noise.
 We prove that for qubits our SDI certification method can be used to obtain a robust self-testing result for arbitrary preparations of pure qubit states and corresponding projective measurements.
 While for higher dimensions we do not show self-testing, our scheme allows for SDI certification of numerous inherently quantum properties.
 The examples include, but are not limited to: \emph{arbitrary} overlaps between any number of measurement bases, MUB conditions, information-completeness of measurements, and SIC relations among measurement effects.

 We believe that our findings greatly extend the applicability of the paradigm of self-testing in the SDI setting.
-They will likely have application for certification of near-term quantum computers \cite{Certification2019}, especially since our scheme is not sensitive to state-preparation and measurement errors, which is one of the major problems in certification of quantum devices \cite{GateSetTomography2017}.
+Our approach should be of interest to the researchers working on certification of near-term quantum computers \cite{Certification2019} since our scheme can be used to characterize state-preparation and measurement errors, which is one of the major problems in the certification of quantum devices \cite{GateSetTomography2017}.
 We also expect possible cryptographic applications as our setup is very similar to the one of textbook quantum key distribution schemes \cite{bb84,bennett1992quantum}.
 The perfect correlations can be utilized for generation of the secret key, while the rest can be used to estimate the security.
 Thus, our methods can be directly applied for certification of quantum devices implementing protocols such as BB84~\cite{bb84}, which is normally achieved by introducing additional preparation states or measurement bases~\cite{ErikQKD}.

 Before we proceed, let us first fix some of the notations used in this paper.
 Let $X$ be a linear operator acting on a finite-dimensional Hilbert space $\Hl$.
 Throughout the paper we use $\norm{X}$, $\norm{X}_F$ to denote operator norm and Frobenius norm of $X$.
 We will also use $|\vn|$ to denote the Euclidean norm of $\vn\in\Rl^3$, and $[n]$ to denote an $n$-element set $\{1,2,\dots,n\}$.